Feds release Helios Dayspring on $50,000 bail

 Marijuana mogul Helios Dayspring of San Luis Obispo surrendered to federal authorities during his arraignment on Wednesday afternoon, and was then released shortly afterwards on $50,000 bail.

 As part of a plea agreement, Dayspring admitted to paying thousands of dollars in bribes to former-San Luis Obispo County Supervisor Adam Hill for favorable votes on his cannabis business interests.
-Following an FBI raid on the supervisor’s home, Hill committed suicide.
+Several months after an FBI raid on the supervisor’s home, Hill committed suicide.

 Federal prosecutors charged Dayspring with one count of bribery and one count of filing a false tax return on July 28, 2021.
 Dayspring agreed to plead guilty to both felony offenses, pay $3.4 million in restitution to the IRS and cooperate in the government’s ongoing corruption investigation.